 - Make sure that all individuals in your area hear the alarm and evacuate the area by quickly checking nearby restrooms, copier rooms, storage rooms, etc. as you exit. - Use the nearest stairway.
 Do not use the elevator. - Accompany and assist persons with disabilities. - Shut all doors behind you as you go.
-Closed doors can slow the spread of fire, smoke and water. - Evacuate as quickly as possible but in an orderly manner.
+Closed doors can slow the spread of fire, smoke and water - Evacuate as quickly as possible but in an orderly manner.
 Do not push or shove. - Once outside, move to your predetermined assembly area or follow the instructions of emergency personnel on the scene.
-Stay away from building entrances to avoid interfering with emergency personnel or equipment. - During work hours Emergency Coordinators will direct & assist in the evacuation needs of your building.
+Stay away from building entrances to avoid interfering with emergency personnel or equipment.

-EVACUATION OF PERSONS WITH DISABILITIES:
+EVACUATION OF PERSONS WITH DISABILITIES